Shimeji mushroom health benefits summary

 This mushroom contains a high amount of nutrients mainly polysaccharides as the active compounds.
 Other nutrients like protein, fiber, energy, and low-fat content which is beneficial for those having non-communicable diseases.

-It also contains potassium phosphorus followed by magnesium, zinc, and copper.
+It also contains potassium and phosphorus followed by magnesium, zinc, and copper.

 Other than this it is also a rich source of ergosterol steroids, provitamin D2, riboflavin, biotin, and niacin.